Bruno Le Maire

-Bruno Le Maire ([bʁyno l(ə) mɛʁ]; born 15 April 1969) is a French politician and former diplomat who has served as Minister of the Economy and Finance since 2017 under President Emmanuel Macron.
+Bruno Maurice Marie Le Maire ([bʁyno l(ə) mɛʁ]; born 15 April 1969) is a French politician, writer and former diplomat.

 A former member of The Republicans (LR), which he left in 2017 to join La République En Marche!
 (LREM), he was Secretary of State for European Affairs from 2008 to 2009 and Minister of Food, Agriculture and Fishing from 2009 to 2012 under President Nicolas Sarkozy.
-Le Maire is also a noted writer, with his book Des hommes d'Etat winning the 2008 Edgar Faure Prize.
+From 2017 to 2024, he served as Minister of the Economy, Finance, Industrial and Digital Sovereignty.
+In October 2025 he briefly served as Minister of the Armed Forces.
+Le Maire is also a noted author, with his book Des hommes d'État winning the 2008 Edgar Faure Prize.

 Early life and education

-Bruno Le Maire was born on 15 April 1969 in Neuilly-sur-Seine.
+Bruno Le Maire was born on 15 April 1969 in the Parisian suburb of Neuilly-sur-Seine.
 He is the son of Maurice Le Maire, an executive at the oil company Total, and Viviane Fradin de Belâbre, a headmistress of private Catholic schools, mainly Lycée Saint-Louis-de-Gonzague.
 Le Maire was educated at Lycée Saint-Louis-de-Gonzague until he obtained his baccalauréat.

 Le Maire began attending the École normale supérieure in 1989, and then Paris-Sorbonne University, where he studied French literature.
 He graduated from Sciences Po in 1995, and was accepted into the École nationale d'administration (ÉNA) in 1996.

 Bruno Le Maire is married to painter Pauline Doussau de Bazignan, who is the mother of his four sons.
 His wife was employed as his parliamentary assistant from 2007 to 2013.

 Le Maire is fluent in French, English, Italian and German.

 Career

 Early beginnings

-After leaving the ÉNA in 1998, Bruno Le Maire found a job in the Ministry of Foreign Affairs and International Development.
-He eventually joined the team assisting the Secretary General of the Office of the President, Dominique de Villepin.
-He went on to a role of Foreign Affairs Advisor in the ministry in 2002, then onto an advisor role in the Interior ministry in 2004.
+After leaving the ÉNA in 1998, Bruno Le Maire joined the Ministry of Foreign Affairs.
+He eventually was recruited to the team assisting the Secretary General of the Office of the President, Dominique de Villepin.
+He went on to a role of Foreign Affairs advisor in the ministry in 2002, then onto an advisor role in the Interior Ministry in 2004.

-Following several roles in Government including one working directly with Dominique de Villepin, Le Maire was chosen to be political advisor to the Prime Minister.
-In July 2006, Le Maire was appointed to the role of being Chief of Staff for the Prime Minister, replacing Pierre Mongin remaining in the role until Villepin's departure from the office of Prime Minister.
+Following several roles in government, including one working directly with Dominique de Villepin, Le Maire was chosen to be political advisor to the Prime Minister.
+In July 2006, Le Maire was appointed to the office of Chief of Staff to the Prime Minister, replacing Pierre Mongin; he remained in the role until De Villepin's departure from the office of Prime Minister.

-From 2007 to 2008, he was a member of the National Assembly of France, representing Eure's 1st constituency.
-After becoming a political advisor to the UMP, Le Maire was appointed to be Secretary of State in charge of European Affairs, replacing Jean-Pierre Jouyet, in December 2008, serving until 2009.
+From 2007 to 2008, he was a member of the National Assembly, representing the 1st constituency of Eure.
+After becoming a political advisor to the Union for a Popular Movement (UMP), Le Maire was appointed Secretary of State for European Affairs, replacing Jean-Pierre Jouyet, in December 2008, serving until 2009.

-From 2008, Le Maire served as a political advisor for the Union for a Popular Movement.
-He also serves as a council member of Evreux.
+From 2008, Le Maire served as a political advisor for the UMP, and a municipal councillor of Évreux.